jboyce1/ppsCTF/classes/Portalord/Portalord.md

 scp -J ubuntu@allowedIP ubuntu@blockedIP:/directory/file.txt /directory/to/local
 </div>

-this is great for a single jump, but does not chain back, cannot be combined with reverse ssh tunnels and cannot use proxychains
+This is great for a single jump, but does not chain back, cannot be combined with reverse ssh tunnels and cannot use proxychains

 # 3 wireshark